BrozenSenpai/yukinator/README.md

 - **Simple**: easy to use and customize:
     - object-oriented design
     - use of data transfer objects
-    - converts adequate fields from strings to the more suitable types
+    - convert adequate fields from strings to the more suitable types
 - **Lightweight**: minimal usage of the third-party packages

 ## Installation